Malo818/CDR-dataset/README.md

 ## 📁 Dataset Structure

-The dataset includes:
+The dataset includes a main folder:

-- `Concrete defect recognition/`: Original image files -- Airhole/
+- `Concrete defect recognition/`

---Crack/
---Exposed reinforcement/
-  ……
+  This folder contains 12 subfolders, each representing one type of concrete surface defect.
+Examples include:

+  - `Airhole/`: Contains images of airhole defects.
+  - `Crack/`: Contains images of surface cracks.
+  - ...

 ## 📥 Download